 Why do teens try to kill themselves?

 Most teens interviewed after making a suicide attempt say that they did it because they were “trying to escape” from a situation that seemed impossible to deal with or “get relief” from bad thoughts or feelings.
 Some people who end their lives or attempt suicide might be trying to escape feelings of rejection, hurt, or loss.
 Others might feel angry, ashamed, or guilty about an event or circumstance in their lives.
 Some people may be worried about disappointing friends or family members.
 And some may feel unwanted, unloved, victimized, or like they’re a burden to others.
 We all feel overwhelmed at times by difficult emotions or situations.
-But most people get through it or can put their problems in perspective and find a way to carry on with determination and hope.
 So why does one person try suicide when another person in the same tough situation does not?
 What makes some people more resilient (better able to deal with life’s setbacks and difficulties) than others?
-What makes a person unable to see another way out of a bad situation besides ending his or her life?
 The answer to those questions lies in the fact that most people who complete or attempt suicide have depression.

 Depression is more than just being “sad”